 In a separate bowl, whisk together the almond flour, brown rice flour, oat flour, cinnamon, cardamom, cloves, black pepper, ground ginger, baking powder, and baking soda.

-Add the dry mixture to the wet in 2 parts, stirring to form a stiff dough.
+Add the dry mixture to the wet in two parts, stirring to form a stiff dough.
 Add almond milk as needed.
 Chill dough in the fridge for 20 minutes.

 Using a 1 1/2 inch cookie scoop, scoop the dough and drop onto prepared baking sheet.